 But Caesar decided to do something quite strange.
 He kept him alive and humiliated him publicly every year.
-Then, he had him executed – at the end of the 5th year.
+Then, he had him executed – at the end of the fifth year.

 But Diodorus Sicilus gives us very interesting information on Gaulic customs:

-I believe that thanks to Diodorus we can finally understand the real reason behind this story.
-We can also have a glimpse into the mind of Caesar, which was (in this case), practical and cunning, rather than sadistic.
-By doing what he did he had actually sent a message to the whole of Gaul.
-The Gaulish warriors were not afraid of losing their lives on a battlefield, but keeping the honor was very important.
+I believe that thanks to Diodorus we can finally understand Caesar’s logic.
+By doing what he did he sent a message to the whole of Gaul.
+The Gaulish warriors were not afraid of losing their lives on a battlefield, but they were terrified of losing their honor.

 So the message, in a nutshell, could be the following: “Rome respects your laws, but stand up against the mighty Rome and you will end up imprisoned, dishonored and dead – not as a hero, but as a criminal you are.”

-Now, this could really be a message worth waiting… for 5 years?
+Now, could that be a message worth waiting for, for five years?

 “Vercingetorix throws down his arms at the feet of Julius Caesar” by Lionel Royer.